-In summary, decision-making is fundamental to the whole task of management, and is strictly linked to the management processes of scheduling and problem solving.
-Decent decisions dependent on good information.
+In summary, decision making is fundamental to the whole task of management, and it is strictly linked to the management processes of scheduling and problem solving.
+Decent decisions are dependent on good information.
 Thus, an active and well-organized management information system should improve the decision's quality at all levels of the organization.
-Likewise, making-decision is concerned with those who make decision, the procedures towards getting reasonable and equitable results, and the exercise of power within organizations.
+Likewise, making decision is concerned with those who make decision, the procedures towards getting reasonable and equitable results, and the exercise of power within organizations.

 Decisions frequently made by executives, specifically at advanced level, might lead to affected and possibly harmful changes in an organization.
 Due to the vast influence that decisions can make, the ones who make decisions should possess the appropriate involvement and contextual, as they are very important for the ongoing presence of the organization in its corresponding scope.
-It has also been emphasized that supervisors and managers should be in charge of the results of the decisions and even those decisions, which are different to their goals.
-In order to predict and effectively manage the likely attitudinal, behavioural, and counterproductive feedbacks, decision makers should place a high priority on organisational justice perceptions.
-This allows them to understand and analyse the relevant influences of the employee's perception and evaluation of justice.
+It has also been emphasized that supervisors and managers should be in charge of the results of the decisions and even those decisions, which are different from their goals.
+In order to predict and effectively manage the likely attitudinal, behavioural and counterproductive feedbacks, decision makers should place a high priority on organizational justice perceptions.
+This allows them to understand and analyze the relevant influences of the employee's perception and evaluation of justice.

-Organisational justice, which goes beyond being fair and doing the right thing to maintain a climate of competitive advantage and organisational success, is thus a wise strategic investment.
-It generates significant advantages for both organisations and people.
-In addition, it can be argued that organizational justice is meaningfully vital, because it is belonged to and influences the serious processes of an organization, such performance and work approval.
+Organizational justice, which goes beyond being fair and doing the right thing to maintain a climate of competitive advantage and organizational success, is thus a wise strategic investment.
+It generates significant advantages for both organizations and employees.
+In addition, it can be argued that organizational justice is meaningfully vital.
+This is because it belonged to and influences the serious processes of an organization, such as performance and work approval.

-Poor organizational fairness is significant reason of harmful feedback from workers, since they have a strong sense of unfairness.
+Poor organizational fairness is an important reason of harmful feedback from workers, since they have a strong sense of unfairness.
 Nevertheless, it could be claimed that organizational fairness is not straightforward.
-A lot of decisions might be made realistically in relation to what is good for the director specially, but if fairness is to be measured, then decisions should be based on some concept of what is reasonable, still such decisions will not content each person.
+Many decisions may be pragmatically made with the director's personal benefit in mind.
+However, if fairness is to be assessed, decisions should be grounded in a concept of what is reasonable.
+Nevertheless, such decisions may not satisfy everyone.
 Thus, workers are the most significant asset of organizations.
 This is because the long-term viability and effectiveness of each organization fundamentally depends on the competencies, skills, expertise and proactive behaviours, which include perception of organizational fairness.

 Ethical dilemmas were also discussed, which typically come from complicated circumstances and divergent organizational principles.
-It could be claimed that each aspect of business may become a possible area for ethical dilemmas.
-Thus. in order to solve ethical organizations should develop ethical standards for their workers.
+It could be highlighted that each aspect of business may become a possible area for ethical dilemmas.
+Thus, in order to solve ethical problems, organizations should develop ethical standards for their workers.
 As a result, it is thought that greater research in this field is necessary given the relevance of justice to organizations as a whole.
 Executives should be made aware of organizational justice due to their core responsibility to treat employees fairly.